noagarcia/ROLL-VideoQA/README.md

 ## Knowledge-Based Video Question Answering with Unsupervised Scene Descriptions

-This is the PyTorch implementation of our ROLL model.
+This is the PyTorch implementation of our ROLL model for VideoQA.
+ROLL has been recently published at [ECCV 2020](https://eccv2020.eu/).
+Find the technical paper [here](https://arxiv.org/pdf/2007.08751.pdf).

 ![roll](https://github.com/noagarcia/ROLL-VideoQA/blob/master/Images/model.png?raw=true)